-Chicago Med season 11 is quickly racing towards the finishing line, and it’s becoming clear that the show seems to be building towards Lenox finally coming clean about her diagnosis.
-It’s a moment that we’ve essentially been building towards since the season 10 finale when Lenox found out she tested positive for Gerstmann-Sträussler-Scheinker (GSS) prion disease, a diagnosis that has shaped her arc throughout season 11.
+Chicago Med season 11 is quickly racing towards the finish line, and it’s becoming clear that the show seems to be building towards Lenox finally coming clean about her diagnosis.
+It’s a moment that we’ve essentially been building towards since the season 10 finale when Lenox found out she had tested positive for Gerstmann-Sträussler-Scheinker (GSS) prion disease, a diagnosis that has shaped her arc throughout season 11.

-Their conversation is interrupted as Doris reveals someone has parked in their ambulance bay.
+Their conversation is interrupted when Doris reveals someone has parked in their ambulance bay.
 When Lenox and Ripley race out to confront the driver, she's surprised to see that her brother Kip is the man who has parked in the ambulance bay.
-He's brought in his colleague Troy, who he claims was injured on the job as Lenox and Ripley work to get him settled into the ED.
+He's brought in his colleague Troy, who he claims was injured on the job as Lenox and Ripley work to get him settled in the ED.

-Kip asks Lenox what's the deal between her and Ripley, picking up on tension between the pair.
+Kip asks Lenox what the deal between her and Ripley, picking up on tension between the pair.
 She admits that she should have never said anything, as it was hardly a thing and might not be anymore.
 He points out they’re perfect for each other, but the conversation is interrupted as Lenox is paged to Troy's room.
 Upon entering the room, she learns that Troy is complaining of a tingling and burning sensation, and Ripley worries they’re looking at a spinal injury.

 Neuro comes down for a consult and reveals that the damage is connected to the fall Troy took, and it seems that Kip bringing him in is the cause for the state he’s in.
 They take Troy up for surgery as Lenox and Ripley head to see Kip, who asks for an update.
 Lenox informs Troy there was a complication, and he’s being sent up to surgery.
 He questions whether he messed up and Lenox assures him he did the right thing getting him here, rather than pointing out how he may be to blame for not calling 911.

-As Kip heads to the waiting area, Lenox turns to Ripley and immediately jumps in to justify not telling Kip the truth, noting that he’s sensitive and needs protected from the truth.
+As Kip heads to the waiting area, Lenox turns to Ripley and immediately jumps in to justify not telling Kip the truth, noting that he’s sensitive and needs to be protected from the truth.
 To her surprise, Ripley says he was just going to say he thinks she’s being a good sister.

 Kip mentions their mom died from GSS and assures him that they both tested negative, but we can see the gears turning in Ripley’s head.
 Lenox comes in and informs him that Troy will make a full recovery, and he’s overwhelmed with joy.